The list of equipment for Annapurna Circuit Trek:

 Anti-altitude sickness pills: Diamox or Acetylzolamide

-Stomach antibiotic: Ciprofloxacin, etc. Do not bring sleeping pills as they are a respiratory depressant.
+Stomach antibiotics: Ciprofloxacin, etc. Do not bring sleeping pills as they are a respiratory depressant.

 Water purification tablets or the water filter